Autism: Autistic and Non-autistic Brain Differences

 Author: University of Warwick | Contact: Tom Frew | email@example.com

 Synopsis: Functional differences between autistic and non-autistic brains isolated for the first time, following development of new methodology for analyzing MRI scans.
 Brain-Wide Association Analysis (BWAS), is the first capable of creating panoramic views of the whole brain and provides scientists with an accurate 3D model to study.
 By comparing the two subsequent models the researchers isolated twenty examples of difference, where the connections between voxels of the autistic brain were stronger or weaker than the non-autistic.

-The methodology can potentially isolate the areas of the brain involved with other cognitive problems, including Obsessive Compulsive Disorder, ADHD and schizophrenia.
+The methodology can potentially isolate the areas of the brain involved with other cognitive problems, including Obsessive Compulsive Disorder, ADHD, Autism, and schizophrenia.

 Developed by researchers at the University of Warwick, the methodology, called Brain-Wide Association Analysis (BWAS), is the first capable of creating panoramic views of the whole brain and provides scientists with an accurate 3D model to study.

 The researchers used BWAS to identify regions of the brain that may make a major contribution to the symptoms of autism.

 BWAS does so by analysing 1,134,570,430 individual pieces of data; covering the 47,636 different areas of the brain, called voxels, which comprise a functional MRI (fMRI) scan and the connections between them.